Kitsap County Medical Malpractice Attorneys

 - A doctor-patient relationship existed

 - You suffered damages (expenses and losses) because of their negligence

 Helping You Pursue a Medical Malpractice Claim

-At Glisson & Morris, our Kitsap County lawyers don't stand for negligent health care providers causing harm to patients, and we are committed to fighting hard to hold them responsible.
+At Glisson & Morris, our Kitsap County personal injury lawyers don't stand for negligent health care providers causing harm to patients, and we are committed to fighting hard to hold them responsible.
 When you hire us for your medical malpractice claim, we will conduct a thorough review of your case to build a compelling legal strategy.
 We know the experience can be stressful, painful, and upsetting, which is why we will handle every detail of your case, allowing you to focus on your wellbeing.

 Share your story with our team and retain the legal help you need by calling us at (360) 526-8191 or contacting us online.
 We handle medical malpractice cases in Port Orchard and the surrounding areas.
 Free consultation.